TimRepke/registration-system/README.md

 [![Bild passt](https://img.shields.io/badge/Bild-passt-brightgreen.svg)]()

 This system was developed for the computer science students union at the Humboldt-Universität zu Berlin to organise our annual freshers weekend trips.
-Since the attendance grew over the years we needed a powerful system that can handle all the registrations, messaging and a powerful admin panel to plan costs, take notes, manage waiting list and registration and much more.
+Since the attendance grew over the years, we needed a powerful system that helps managing the registrations (including a waiting list) and finances.

 Props go to